nikalon/nikalon-hugo-theme/README.md

 ```

 # Customization
-There are some sections of the page that you can customize to your own needs by replacing HTML blocks.
+There are some sections of the page that you can customize to your own needs by replacing HTML blocks or setting some extra variables in config.toml.

 ## Copyright
 You can customize the copyright notice however you want.
 Create `layouts/partials/copyright.html` and put whatever you want.